Hampton Court Palace

 Hampton Court Palace: Two Palaces in One Building

 Hampton Court Palace was built in the 1510s by Cardinal Wolsey as his private residence, then acquired by Henry VIII after Wolsey’s fall from favour in 1529.
-Henry enlarged it extensively.
+Henry enlarged it extensively – a pattern you can trace room by room if you pay attention, the Tudor brick getting thicker and more assertive as the building grew.
 A century and a half later, William III commissioned Christopher Wren to rebuild substantial sections in a Baroque style, at which point the original Tudor fabric was partially demolished.
 The result is a building where two completely different architectural periods occupy the same site, separated by a courtyard: the red brick Tudor facade on the west side, and Wren’s classical south and east ranges facing the formal gardens.

 William III’s State Apartments, designed by Wren and decorated by Grinling Gibbons (the carved wooden frames in the King’s Presence Chamber), represent the most complete late 17th-century royal interior in England.
 The Mantegna cartoons – nine large paintings acquired by Charles I from the Gonzaga collection – are displayed in the Lower Orangery and are the most important artworks in the palace.

 The formal gardens on the south and east sides were laid out for William III and cover around 60 acres.
-The Privy Garden, restored to its 1702 configuration in the 1990s, is the most formal and worth walking through slowly.
-The Wilderness - the northern section - is more informal and has the famous hedge maze, planted around 1700.
+The Privy Garden, restored to its 1702 configuration in the 1990s, is the most formal and worth walking slowly.
+The Wilderness – the northern section – is more informal and contains the famous hedge maze, planted around 1700 and still genuinely disorienting even when you know it is coming.

 Practicalities

-Adult admission is GBP 29.90 (Historic Royal Palaces members free).
+Adult admission is around GBP 27-30 depending on the booking date (online prices are slightly cheaper than on the day).
 Trains from London Waterloo to Hampton Court station take 35-40 minutes and run frequently; the station is directly across the bridge from the palace entrance.

 Allow a full day.
 The palace is large and attempting to rush the kitchens, the State Apartments, and the gardens in two hours means missing most of what makes the visit worthwhile.
 The Tiltyard Cafe, in the grounds, is decent for lunch.